JPedroPV/COMP5970_TeamAndromeda/README.md

 Bootstrap will provide premade buttons, forms, and a grid system for adapting to different screen sizes, which will be crucial when it comes to make an app that works for mobile devices.

+#### How to run locally
+It's recommended that this is run through something like WSL and would require the use of node package manager (npm).
+After cloning the repo/unzipping the file, within the main directory where this README is, run 'npm i' to install all dependencies, then 'npm run start' to run it locally.
+If you struggle with this, you can see the most up to date version of this project on the website link given above.

 ## Internal Representation of Each Book:
 | **Column Name** | **Data Type** | **Description** |
 |-----------------|---------------|-----------------|